Billy Pettinger: Billy and the Lost Boys

+Billy the Kid & The Southside Boys

+Billy the Kid & The Southside Boys released 1 album in 2011.
+Their song "Where We Are" was featured in the television show Continuum.

 Solo work

 Pettinger released a five-song EP called The Lost Cause on November 14, 2008.
 The EP contains the songs "These City Lights", "Drown", "The Drugs", "I Don't Want to Know" and "Just Trying to Get By".
 The Lost Cause was produced by Our Lady Peace front man Raine Maida.
-It is sold on her website, and on iTunes.
-An additional six songs were recorded at the same time, some of which were re-recorded for the album "Ours" (the remainder were released on 2011's "Demo-Lish").
+An additional six songs were recorded at the same time, some of which were re-recorded for the album "Ours.”
 In 2010 Billy the Kid began a crowd sourcing campaign to fund her debut full-length album.
 In addition to pre-orders and specialized bundles, she traveled across the continent to play fundraisers, anniversaries, birthday parties and private concerts as well as go camping, white water rafting and rock climbing with fans.
 The result was the appropriately titled album "Ours".
-Pettinger's songs have appeared in A&E's Biography, Miami Ink, America's Got Talent, American Idol, My 600 LB Life, Larry Crowne starring Tom Hanks and Foreverland featuring Juliette Lewis.
-She has toured/performed with Against Me!, Dropkick Murphys, Billy Bragg, Chuck Ragan, Tim Barry, Dave Hause, Mikey Erg, The Weakerthans, Face to Face and Laura Jane Grace.
+Pettinger's songs have appeared in The Voice, A&E's Biography, Miami Ink, America's Got Talent, American Idol, My 600 LB Life, Larry Crowne starring Tom Hanks and Foreverland featuring Juliette Lewis.
+She has toured/performed with Against Me!, Dropkick Murphys, Billy Bragg, Chuck Ragan, The Weakerthans, Face to Face and Laura Jane Grace.

+Billy the Kid & Your Funeral

+In 2023 Billy the Kid partnered with long time friends Atom Willard of Alkaline Trio and Marc Jacob Hudson of Laura Jane Grace & the Devouring Mothers to form Billy the Kid & Your Funeral.